Afan Forest Park - Glyncorrwg Mountain Bike Centre, near Port Talbot

 Rhyslyn car park is on the site of the former Pontrhydyfen railway station and two waymarked walking trails set off along the river from here.

-Two of our mountain bike trails (Rheilffordd and Y Wal) can also be started from Rhyslyn car park.
+Y Wal mountain bike trail trail can also be started from Rhyslyn car park.

 There is a picnic area in Rhyslyn car park.